sagyzdop/blog/_posts/2025-06-04-Making-use-of-a-15-year-old-laptop.markdown

 ## Immich

-> Self-hosted photo and video management solution

-[Immich](https://immich.app) is an open-source Google Photos alternative.
+[Immich](https://immich.app) is an open-source and self-hosted Google Photos alternative.
 If you've ever used Google Photos, this will feel like at home.
 They also have a [demo](https://demo.immich.app/auth/login) if you want to get familiar with the available functionality.

 ![Immich demo](../../../../images/Making-use-of-a-15-year-old-laptop/Immich%20demo.jpeg)

 Installing and running Immich on your server is quite straightforward, thanks to good [documentation on their website](https://immich.app/docs/install/docker-compose).
 I will go with the recommended install method using Docker [^6] Compose.

-### Install Docker
+### Installing Docker

 First, install Docker Engine following [these instructions](https://docs.docker.com/engine/install/ubuntu/).